nautobot/nautobot/nautobot/docs/development/core/getting-started.md

 * `invoke start [-s servicename]` - Starts Docker containers for Nautobot, PostgreSQL, Redis, NGINX, Celery, and Celery Beat (or a specific container/service, such as `invoke start -s redis`) to run in the background with debug disabled
 * `invoke cli [-s servicename]` - Launch a `bash` shell inside the specified service container (if none is specified, defaults to the Nautobot container)
 * `invoke stop [-s servicename]` - Stops all containers (or a specific container/service) created by `invoke start`
+* `invoke createsuperuser` - Creates a superuser account for the Nautobot application

 !!! note
-    The `mkdocs` and `storybook` containers (see later) are not started automatically by `invoke start` or `invoke debug`.
-If desired, these may be started manually with `invoke start -s mkdocs` or `invoke start -s storybook` as appropriate.
+    The `mkdocs` container is not started automatically by `invoke start` or `invoke debug`.
+If desired, this container may be started manually with `invoke start -s mkdocs`.

 !!! tip
     The Nautobot server uses a Django webservice and worker uses watchdog to provide automatic reload of your web and worker servers in **most** cases when using `invoke start` or `invoke debug`.